 Hailing from Nanaimo, British Columbia, guitarist David Gogo has steadily proven himself as one of the country's top blues musicians.
 Inspired by a meeting with Stevie Ray Vaughan, Gogo went on to open for Johnny Winter and Buddy Guy when he was still a teenager.
 In 1992, the 22-year-old shared the stage with B.B.
 King at the Montreux Jazz Festival.
 He covered King's classic It's All My Fault on his 1994 self-titled debut.
 Since then, Gogo has forged his own blues-rock sound, twice winning the prestigious Maple Blues Guitarist of the Year award.
 In 2009, he released Different Views.
-Soul Bender came out in 2011, followed by Come On Down two years later.
+Soul Bender came out in 2011, followed by Come On Down in 2013, and Vicksburg Call two years later.